 Duggan received the official confirmation that her application was approved last Wednesday (October 31).
 For three years prior, she operated the shop as a medical cannabis dispensary under a standard business licence.

-“We’re very well respected by our community, valued as good, corporate citizens and we’re looked at as just another business,” she says, adding her team has received nothing but support from the Kimberly crowd.
+“We’re very well respected by our community, valued as good, corporate citizens and we’re looked at as just another business,” she says, adding her team has received nothing but support from the Kimberley crowd.
 She even credits the vote of confidence to the pace at which the shop received its seal of approval from the provincial government.

 “They (the city council) posted in the newspaper twice, as well as passed out flyers to the surrounding community, asking for public feedback and consultation.
 The end result was 24 emails in response and none of them were of a negative nature,” she says.